A New Causal Decomposition Paradigm towards Health Equity: Related Work

 \section{Related Work}

-Existing causal-based methods for health equity problems decomposed the total effects into the proportion of disparity directly from exposure to the outcome and that through mediated factors.
-Typical decomposition includes natural indirect effect, path-specific effect, controlled mediated effect, Oaxaca-Blinder decomposition, \emph{etc.} Perhaps the most familiar type is natural indirect/direct effects \citep{pearl2001direct, vansteelandt2012natural, valeri2013mediation}, which have been applied in many health outcome equity problems \citep{ibfelt2013socioeconomic, hystad2013neighbourhood}.
-However, this effect is more attributional \citep{pearl2001direct} than operational since its identifiability requires no mediator-outcome confounder to be affected by the exposure, which may not be satisfied in health equity scenarios \citep{vanderweele2014effect}.
-Besides, when such confounders exist, as pointed out by \cite{jackson2020meaningful}, the natural indirect effect has ambiguous policy implications, as it fails to account for all sources of disparities caused by the mediator of interest.
-Similarly, the controlled mediated effect that sets other mediated factors with a fixed value, is of less policy interest as it does not allow these factors to naturally generate and vary from individual to individual by default.
-For path-specific effect \citep{jackson2018interpretation, avin2005identifiability, gong2021path}, it measures the effect along some specific paths.
-As the intervention is implemented on the edge rather than the exposure or mediator variables, the path-specific effect integrals over the probability of the exposure; hence, it fails to measure the difference after intervention (policy).
-The Oaxaca-Blinder decomposition \cite{oaxaca1973male, quirk2006administrative} linearly related the outcome to other covariates and was later endowed with causal meaning \citep{jackson2018decomposition} when the regression function denotes structural equations and the covariates can deconfound the mediator and the outcome.
-Further, the \cite{jackson2018decomposition} proposed non-parametric form.
-Other types of decomposition include \citep{jackson2020meaningful, vanderweele2014effect}, which similar to Oaxaca-Blinder decomposition, assumes that the pre-specified covariates set are exactly mediator-outcome confounders, \emph{i.e.}, strong ignorability assumption.
+Existing methods for health inequity decompose the total amount of disparity into the proportion directly from exposure to the reported outcome, and the proportion indirectly through the mediated factor.
+Typical decomposition includes natural indirect effects, path-specific effects, controlled mediated effects, Oaxaca-Blinder decomposition, \emph{etc.} Perhaps the most familiar method is natural indirect (mediation)/direct effects \citep{pearl2001direct, vansteelandt2012natural, valeri2013mediation}, which have been applied to many health inequity problems \citep{ibfelt2013socioeconomic, hystad2013neighbourhood}.
+However, this effect is more attributional \citep{pearl2001direct} than operational since it assesses the change under the original situation, which may change at the time when the new policy is made.
+Besides, its identifiability requires no mediator-outcome confounder to be affected by the exposure, which may not be satisfied in health equity scenarios \citep{vanderweele2014effect}.
+Besides, when such confounders exist, the natural indirect effect may fail to account for all sources of disparities caused by the mediator of interest.
+Similarly, the controlled mediated effect, which assigns a fixed value to other mediated factors, is of less policy interest as it does not allow these factors to vary across individuals by default.
+The path-specific effect \citep{jackson2018interpretation, avin2005identifiability, gong2021path} measures the effect along some specific paths.
+As the intervention is implemented on the edge rather than the exposure or mediator variables, it has to integrate over the distribution of the exposure to obtain the path-specific effect; hence, it fails to measure the change after intervention (policy making).
+The Oaxaca-Blinder decomposition \cite{oaxaca1973male, quirk2006administrative} linearly relates the outcome to other covariates and is later endowed with causal meaning \citep{jackson2018decomposition} when the regression function refers to structural equations and the provided covariate set happens to deconfound the mediator and the outcome.
+Furthermore, the non-parametric form of this decomposition is proposed in \cite{jackson2018decomposition}.
+Other types of decomposition include \citep{jackson2020meaningful, vanderweele2014effect}.
+Similar to Oaxaca-Blinder decomposition, these methods also presume the admissibility of a provided covariate set (\emph{i.e.}, strong ignorability), which can be problematic since the provided covariate set may induce new spurious features, violating the strong ignorability condition.